lyhbio/RAG-ICL-DFPO/README.md

 <h2>Reminder</h2>
 <p>
-    The <a href="https://github.com/abacusai/smaug">DPOP</a> algorithm has not yet been integrated into Huggingface's trl library and needs to be implemented in DPOTrainer.
+    The <a href="https://github.com/abacusai/smaug">DPOP</a> algorithm has not yet been integrated into Huggingface's trl library and needs to be implemented manually in DPOTrainer.
 </p>
-<p>The following is the implementation of TRL loss</p>
+<p>The following is the implementation of DPOP loss</p>

 ```
        pi_logratios = policy_chosen_logps - policy_rejected_logps